Country Squire

-Country Squire is the third studio album by American country musician Tyler Childers.
-Recorded at the Butcher Shoppe in Nashville, the album was produced by Sturgill Simpson and was released on August 2, 2019, through Childers' own Hickman Holler label.
+Country Squire is the third studio album and major label debut by American country musician Tyler Childers.
+Recorded at the Butcher Shoppe in Nashville, the album was produced by Sturgill Simpson and was released on August 2, 2019, jointly through Childers' own independent label Hickman Holler Records and major label RCA.

 The album received a Metacritic rating of 85 based on six reviews, indicating universal acclaim.

 Commercial performance

 Country Squire debuted at No. 1 on Billboard's Top Country Albums and American/Folk Albums, his first on No. 1 on these charts.
 It sold 24,000 in traditional albums, 32,000 in equivalent album units in the first week.
 As of March 2020, the album has sold 65,400 copies in the United States.

+Background

+Following the critical success of his breakthrough 2017 album Purgatory, Childers signed an exclusive licensing deal with major label RCA Records and announced his follow up album, named Country Squire, on May 16, 2019.
+On the same day, the music video for "House Fire" was released.

+As part of his deal with RCA, Childers would own the copyright through his own Hickman Holler Records and have creative control.
+Additionally, country singer-songwriter Sturgill Simpson was re-recruited to produce Country Squire.

+Musical style and composition

+Country Squire has been described as a honky-tonk, country, and neotraditional country album, that is compared to the styles of its predecessor, Purgatory.

 Critical reception

 Country Squire was met with immediate critical acclaim.
-Writing for Pitchfork Magazine, Stephen Deusner remarks that "[Childers] has a remarkable facility with telling details, which pepper Country Squire as vividly they did his 2017 breakout Purgatory."
+Writing for Pitchfork, Stephen Deusner remarks that "[Childers] has a remarkable facility with telling details, which pepper Country Squire as vividly they did his 2017 breakout Purgatory."